johnno1962/Xtrace/README.md

     [view untrace];
     [label untrace];

-The ordering of these calls is: 1) Any class exclusions, 2) any method selector filter then
+The ordering of calls to the api is: 1) Any class exclusions, 2) any method selector filter then
 3) Class tracing or instance tracing and 4) any callbacks.
 That's about it.
 If you encounter problems drop me a line on xtrace (at) johnholdsworth.com